UCL (Ulnar Collateral Ligament) Injuries

 Following treatment, a series of motion and strengthening exercises are begun.
 As swelling and pain subside, joint mobility begins to return.
 Physical therapy and rehab are started.
 Athletes commonly begin gradual throwing programs to get back on track.
 Total sports participation can be expected within one to three months.
 Patients should follow their physician’s care instructions and if severe pain persists, follow up to determine if additional treatment is required.

 If you feel severe pain in your elbow joint, contact Florida Orthopaedic Institute for a consultation.
-Our physicians are specialty trained and specialize in the most up-to-date care, research and treatment of injuries to the Ulnar Collateral Ligament.
+Our physicians are specialty trained and specialize in the most up-to-date care, research and treatment of UCL injuries.

 The following Florida Orthopaedic Institute physicians specialize in UCL:

 Florida Orthopaedic Institute’s fellowship-trained Shoulder & Elbow Specialists talk about shoulder and elbow injuries and the advancing technology available to treat them, thanks, in part, to ongoing research by Florida Orthopaedic Institute’s own surgeons.